MozillaHive/hive-contributor-guide/leadership_in_hive_nyc/become_a_hive_nyc_leader.md

 Members who are eligible to become lead contributors will already be immersed in the Hive NYC community.
 If you feel you or your organization could make a leading contribution to Hive NYC, you are welcome to put yourself forward for consideration.

-In order to become a lead organization within Hive NYC, you will need to gather some information to support your adoption of the role.
-This supporting information should include:
+Some information will be required to support your adoption of the lead role, including:
 * A brief description of your contribution within Hive NYC to date
- * including specific examples of activities, events and other engagement channels you have been involved with.
+ * with specific examples of activities, events and other engagement channels you have been involved with.
 * An overview of how your contribution aligns with Hive NYC's [five year goal](http://www.clawrence.org/2014/07/10/hive-learning-networks-vision-goals-and-conditions-for-impact/) to mobilize, create, catalyze and grow web literacy / digital skills through connected learning.

-Hive NYC leaders are grown/discovered.
-To be eligible for a recognized lead role, it is likely that you already exhibit leadership behaviors. *Examples would be supporting other members, contributing resources or brokering partnerships.*
+Hive NYC leaders are grown and discovered.
+If you are eligible for a recognized lead role, it is likely that you already exhibit leadership behaviors. *Examples would be supporting other members, contributing resources or brokering partnerships.*

 **Once you have your supporting information prepared, you are invited to submit it for consideration [LINK].**